What is CFA? Full Form & Course Details

 Scope for CFA in India

-CFA is one of the most recognised courses for finance in India, with jobs in profiles such as Portfolio Manager, Research Analyst, Risk Manager, Corporate Financial Analyst, and Investment Banking Analyst.
+Scope of CFA is one of the most recognized courses for finance in India, with jobs in profiles such as Portfolio Manager, Research Analyst, Risk Manager, Corporate Financial Analyst, and Investment Banking Analyst.

 There’s a rising demand for the skills that these professionals possess.
 That’s why companies such as KPMG, PwC, Deloitte, EY, JP Morgan Chase, Bank of America Merrill Lynch, Deutsche Bank, Credit Suisse, Motilal Oswal, and Anand Rathi hire CFAs from Level 1 itself.